Generalized quantum Zernike Hamiltonians: Polynomial Higgs-type algebras and algebraic derivation of the spectrum

 \ee where $\hcC$ is the quantum angular momentum (\ref{b5}).
 These satisfy the relation \be \hcH_2 = \hI_2+ \hI_2'. \ee From $(\hcC,\hI_2 ,\hI'_2)$ we introduce the operators $(\hcK_1,\hcK_2,\hcK_3)$ defined in (\ref{b7}), which obey the following polynomial commutation relations: \be

 \ee We observe that the corresponding classical functions $I_2$, $I_2'$ and $\cK_i$'s coming from the quantum operators (\ref{c1}) and (\ref{b7}) do not exactly coincide with $\mathcal I_2$, $\mathcal I_2'$ and $\mathcal L_i$'s as obtained in~\cite{zk2023}.
-Actually, they are related to these through $I_2=\mathcal I_2-\gamma_2 \cC^2 $, $I_2'=\mathcal I_2'$, where $\cC$ is given in (\ref{a5}).
-This explains why the classical counterpart of the quantum algebra (\ref{c3}) does not provide us with the algebra determined by the functions $\mathcal L_i$'s in~\cite{zk2023}.
-These slight differences are also observable for higher values of $N$, and have their origin in the presence or not of the quantum angular momentum $\hcC$.
+Actually, they are related to these through $I_2=\mathcal I_2-\gamma_2 \cC^2 $, $I_2'=\mathcal I_2'$, where $\cC$, $\mathcal I_2\equiv \mathcal I$ and $\mathcal I'_2\equiv \mathcal I'$ are given in (\ref{a5}), (\ref{a5b}) and (\ref{a5c}), respectively and, therefore, they are constants of the motion of the classical Hamiltonian $\cH_2 $ (\ref{a4}).
+This explains why the classical counterpart of the quantum algebra (\ref{c3}) does not provide us with the Poisson symmetry algebra determined by the functions $\mathcal L_i$'s in~\cite{zk2023}, given by formulae (\ref{a5e}) and (\ref{za5fd}).
+These slight differences are also observable for higher values of $N$, and have their origin in the presence or absence of the quantum angular momentum operator $\hcC$ in the quantum symmetries.

 We define the number and ladder operators $( \hcK,\hcK_+,\hcK_-)$ in (\ref{b8}) as \be

 \ee which close on the polynomial symmetry algebra given by \be \bigl[ \hcK,\hcK_\pm \bigr]=\pm \hcK_\pm ,\qquad \bigl[ \hcK_-,\hcK_+ \bigr]=2 \bigl( \gamma_1^2 + 2 \ri \gamma_1\gamma_2 +2\gamma_2\hcH_2 \bigr) \hcK+16\gamma_2^2 \hcK^3 . \nonumber \ee The symmetry algebra of the quantum Hamiltonian $\hcH_2$ becomes, over this basis, a cubic polynomial algebra $\mathfrak{sl}^{(3)}(2,\mathbb R)$, which is just the so-called Higgs algebra~\cite{Higgs} (see also~\cite{Debergh2000,Debergh2003,Ruan2003,Civitarese2007,Kepler2009} and references therein), as already pointed out in~\cite{PSWY2017}.